arrownj/odps/intl.en-US/Development/SQL/Builtin functions/Mathematical functions.md

 -   Syntax

     ```
-    Double cot(Double number)
+    DOUBLE COT(DOUBLE number)
-    Decimal cot(Decimal number)
+    DECIMAL COT(DECIMAL number)
     ```

 -   Description

-    Calculates the cotangent of number, which is a radian value.
+    This function calculates the cotangent of number, which is a radian value.

--   Parameter
+-   Parameters

     number: a value of the DOUBLE or DECIMAL type.
 If the input value is of the STRING or BIGINT type, it is implicitly converted to a value of the DOUBLE type before calculation.
 If the input value is of another data type, an error is returned.